IncognitoTGT/incognitotgt/README.md

 ## hello!

-I'm a 13 year old TypeScript developer.
+I'm a 13 year old TypeScript (and soon to be Swift) developer.

 Discord: [`tg.t`](https://discord.com/users/1053443057451794585)